 The Examination Board decides in cases for which these regulations contain no provisions.

 Chapter 8: Internships, (international) exchange, academy-wide education, external educational activities

-This Royal Academy of Art encourages, and sometimes requires, students to participate in several kinds of educational activities that are not organized by their own department: internships, international exchange periods, study components offered by other institutions, et cetera.
-This chapter describes how these activities are integrated in the programmes and in the assessments.
+The Royal Academy of Art encourages, and sometimes requires, students to participate in several kinds of educational activities that are not organized by their own department.